Our plan will be to highlight one of our rivers each week. Share with you any special features, history, conservation issues, and paddling options.

 Grow membership, donations

-All this can happen if more people get involved and/or support our efforts.
-Please consider an end of year donation to C4R to help us enter 2019 in strong shape to move forward.
+All this can continue if more people get involved and/or support our efforts.
+Please consider a donation to C4R to help us make 2019 productive and strong.
 Go to: https://c4rivers.org/membership-join-c4r/

 Fine turnout @ Palmer Historical Cultural Center in Three Rivers/Palmer.